 Olive oil has long been the crème de la crème of oils, but now, there’s a new kid on the block.
-Both coconut oil aand olive oil are well known for their effects on the heart, skin, hair, and overall health which has got us all asking which one is actually better.
+Both coconut oil and olive oil is well known for their effects on the heart, skin, hair, and overall health which has got us all asking which one is better.

-In this article, we’re going to explore the benefits and advantages to each one and explain exactly why they should both be a staple in your cupboard.
-Though, saying that they both have their upsides would be a bit of a cop out, so we will also let you know which is better to grab for your cupboard when in a pinch.
+In this article, we’re going to explore the benefits and advantages of each one and explain exactly why they should both be a staple in your cupboard.
+Though, saying that they both have their upsides would be a bit of a cop-out, so we will also let you know which is better to grab for your cupboard when in a pinch.

 On the other hand, coconut oil is predominantly comprised of saturated fat.
-After fat was found to be quite useful, the media needed something else to demonise and so turned their attention to saturate fat as the artery-clogging component of our diet.
-In actuality, saturated fat isn’t bad for us either and is actually very important for hormonal function.
+After fat was found to be quite useful, the media needed something else to demonize and so turned their attention to saturated fat as the artery-clogging component of our diet.
+In actuality, saturated fat isn’t bad for us either and is very important for hormonal function.
 Coconut oil in particular is a rich source of molecules called MCTs or Medium-Chain-Triglycerides.
-The fat inside coconut oil helps with brain function, improve HDL or “good” cholesterol and lower the triglyceride level of our blood which can contribute to heart disease.
+The fat inside coconut oil helps with brain function, improves HDL or “good” cholesterol, and lowers the triglyceride level of our blood which can contribute to heart disease.
 Coconut oil also contains a fat called lauric acid which has antimicrobial and anti-inflammatory properties to improve your immune system and fight infection.

-Both olive and coconut oil contain antioxidants which help to reduce oxidative stress on the body and prevent a number of health conditions from occurring.
+Both olive and coconut oil contain antioxidants which help to reduce oxidative stress on the body and prevent several health conditions from occurring.
 However, olive oil tends to hold a greater level of antioxidants including phenolic compounds which can reduce inflammatory compounds.

-You can tell the difference between whether an oil holds more saturated or unsaturated fat based upon its appearance.
+You can tell the difference between whether an oil holds more saturated or unsaturated fat based on its appearance.
 Saturated fats will be solid at room temperature (think coconut oil, butter, ghee, animal fat, etc.) whereas unsaturated fats are liquid at room temperature (olive oil, vegetable oil, peanut oil, avocado oil, etc.).
 Saturated fat Is also much more stable under high temperatures making it perfect for cooking.
-The smoking point of olive oil is around 280 degrees Farnheit whereas coconut oil holds a much higher smoking point at 350 degrees Farenheit.
+The smoking point of olive oil is around 280 degrees Fahrenheit whereas coconut oil holds a much higher smoking point at 350 degrees Fahrenheit.
 This means that olive oil needs to be kept at a lower heat whereas coconut oil can be extremely practical for frying.
-If olive oil is taken past this smoking point then compounds can be create which are damaging for your health.
+If olive oil is taken past this smoking point then compounds can be created which are damaging to your health.
 You can still use olive oil for baking, but just make sure to keep it under that temperature.
-If you are planning to cook with olive oil, then use a cheaper option and save the more expensive high quality oils for salad dressings where you can appreciate the taste.
+If you are planning to cook with olive oil, then use a cheaper option and save the more expensive high-quality oils for salad dressings where you can appreciate the taste.

-Due to coconut oil’s anti-bacterial and anti-fungal properties, it works as a great skin treatment to battle against acne.
-This is only improved by the antioxidants which can prevent against premature aging as well as degenerative skin diseases.
-On the other hand, olive oil works as a natural hypoallergenic, improving the moisture levels of your skin and also providing a s high level of antioxidants.
-Olive oil works better for treating sun-damaged skin or skin that’s experienced a harmful environment from pollution thanks to the vitamins A and E. Once again, mixing them together gives the best results, but for this concoction, go a little heavier on the coconut oil with 3 parts to 1 part olive oil.
+Due to coconut oil’s anti-bacterial and anti-fungal properties, it works as a great skin treatment to battle acne.
+This is only improved by the antioxidants which can prevent premature aging as well as degenerative skin diseases.
+On the other hand, olive oil works as a naturally hypoallergenic, improving the moisture levels of your skin and also providing an s high level of antioxidants.
+Olive oil works better for treating sun-damaged skin or skin that’s experienced a harmful environment from pollution thanks to vitamins A and E. Once again, mixing them gives the best results, but for this concoction, go a little heavier on the coconut oil with 3 parts to 1 part olive oil.
 In this scenario, the better the quality of the olive oil, the better your results, too.

 Which is better?